rythrojaofficial/axis45/events/260131/backflip-a-thon.md

 </div>

 ### Key Details for Flippers:
-- 📅 **Start Time**: Saturday, January 31st @ 7pm
+- 📅 **Start Time**: Saturday, January 31st 7-10pm
-    - You will be assigned a 20m time slot.
+    - <div class='text-links'><a href="https://docs.google.com/spreadsheets/d/1LPViCwMbumElYDD-bzB8jNZBv6Fh3tOnuQZam_Vj_gs/edit?usp=sharing">Reserve your 20m slot here</a></div>
-    - Please arrive early to warm up and/or cheer on your friends
+    - Please arrive at least 10m early to warm up and/or cheer on your friends
-    - **Make-ups**: If for whatever reason you can't make the normal time, please confirm a time with Krissy or Jared (preferably prior)
+    - **Make-ups**: If for whatever reason you can't make the normal time, please confirm a 20m make-up time with Krissy or Jared (preferably prior) or request a specific time on <span class='text-links'><a href='https://www.seattletricking.com/contact'>our contact page</a></span>
-- 📍 **Where**: Axis 45
+- 📍 **Where**: Axis 45.
+Here's our <span class='text-links'><a href='https://www.seattletricking.com/faq'> for finding us, parking, and our waiver if you're coming for the first time